-According to the 2016 Census, in electoral area E, approximately 92% of commuters use a private automobile to get to work.
-Traveling to work by car takes an average of 23 minutes (one way).
-Those who take the bus travel an average of 49 minutes to work (one way).
-Some portions of electoral area E are relatively well serviced (for example Route 7) but others have no service (for example Glenora).
+According to the 2016 Census, in electoral area I, approximately 89% of commuters use a private automobile to get to work.
+Traveling to work by car takes an average of 37 minutes (one way).
+Those who take the bus travel an average of 17 minutes (one way).
+Electoral area I is relatively limited in transit service with BC Transit operating one bus route (20).
+The 20 connects Youbou to Lake Cowichan and offers on-request service along the north shore of Cowichan Lake where riders can request to be picked up or dropped off at their residence or place of employment along the route.
+Ridership is low compared to other parts of the CVRD.